Ulta Beauty’s Glow-Up: Retailer Beats Street, Raises Outlook - Ulta Beauty (NASDAQ:ULTA)

 - Rebound or breakdown?
 See how Matt Maley is trading June’s market volatility, live this Wednesday, June 4 at 6 PM ET.

-Shares of Ulta Beauty Inc ULTA rallied in early trading on Friday, after the company Thursday reported upbeat first-quarter results.
+Ulta Beauty Inc ULTA shares rallied in early trading on Friday, after the company reported on Thursday upbeat first-quarter results.

 - Piper Sandler analyst Korinne Wolfmeyer maintained a Neutral rating, while raising the price target from $386 to $437.